-We generate net revenue primarily through sales of our products in our directly owned digital and physical retail channels.
-The digital channel includes direct sales to consumers through our websites and mobile app, and the physical retail channel includes sales through our owned stores.
-As of December 31, 2021 and 2020, a majority of our sales are through directly owned channels.
+We generate net revenue primarily from sales of our products.
+We sell products directly through our own digital channels (including our websites and mobile app), our leased retail stores, and third-party wholesalers.
+As of December 31, 2022, the majority of our sales are through our digital channels and leased retail stores.
 Net revenue consists of sales of our products and shipping revenue, net of allowances for returns, discounts, and any taxes collected from customers.
+Revenue is recognized when we satisfy our performance obligations by transferring control of the promised goods to the customer.
+This occurs either upon shipment or upon receipt, depending on the terms of sale.
+We expect recent soft sales trends to continue into 2023, contributing to an overall decrease in net revenue from 2022.